Mugzone/Documents/Creator/Skin/Skin Script API for Free Mode.md

 -- optional, if raw keyboard input is not needed, do not declare the function function OnKey() end

+-- If the script declares this function, the result will not be automatically showed when the play ends -- optional，6.5.32起可用 function OnFinish() end
 ```

 ## API